-Attorneys are often unfamiliar with how electricity is measured so having an experienced commercial real estate broker on your side who has hands on experience with all aspects of the properties they are representing can save you thousands of dollars.
+Attorneys are often unfamiliar with how electricity is measured, so it’s important to have on your side a commercial real estate broker who is experienced with all aspects of commercial property leasing.
 Metro Manhattan Office Space brokers will help ensure that you are being billed appropriately and in the most cost-efficient manner under your New York commercial real estate lease.

-1. Rent Inclusion: The landlord bills electricity directly to the tenant on a monthly basis and at a fixed amount per square foot.
-Typically, electricity costs for commercial office space range from $3.00 to $4.00 per square foot.
-Smaller tenants often have rent inclusions as it is too expensive to install a meter in a smaller space.
+Typically, electricity costs for commercial office space range from $3.00 to $4.50 per square foot.
+Smaller tenants are often billed on a rent inclusion basis because it is too expensive to install a meter in a smaller space.
 Given that the majority of tenants in the commercial real estate market in New York City are small tenants, rent inclusion is a prevalent method of billing.
-Without the appropriate protection, landlords often get away with billing more than the amount of electricity the tenant is actually consuming.
+Without the appropriate protection, tenants are often billed for more than the amount of electricity they are actually consuming.

-3. Sub-Meter: In this case the demised space has its own meter, which the landlord reads each month.
-The landlord bills the tenant for the cost of electricity consumed plus an administrative fee ranging from 5% to 20% of the base electricity cost.
-In some cases the landlord of a large building may be able to negotiate better rates with the utility company than you could on your own making it cost effective for the tenant despite the administration fee.
+The landlord bills the tenant for the cost of the electricity consumed, plus an administrative fee that ranges from 5 percent to 20 percent of the base electricity costs.
+In some cases, the landlord of a large building may be able to negotiate better rates with the utility company than a tenant could, making it cost-effective for the tenant despite the administrative fee.

-Electricity usage is only one component of the additional rent you will be charged under your commercial real estate lease.
-Other components can include heating, air conditioning, water, trash removal, landscaping, snow removal, janitorial expenses, insurance, security, management fees, repairs and maintenance, etc. It takes an experienced broker to not only help you understand these costs and the impact they will have on your rent but to also steer you clear of landlords with excessively high fees.
+Electricity usage is only one component of additional monthly fees you may pay under your commercial real estate lease.
+Other components may include air conditioning, water, sprinkler, guard services, rubbish removal and commercial liability insurance.
+It takes an experienced broker to not only help you understand the impact these costs will have on your rent, but also to help you avoid any unnecessarily high landlord fees.